fx-giant/giant-documentations/visual/flight-route.md

 **Analysis**

 The destinations of airfreight have been shown based on their latitude and longitude.
 By clicking the origin icon or **Click to change origin city**, the flight's destination with lines will be shown.
-The color and the width of the line will represent the revenue earned on that airfreight.
-The darker the color and the thicker the line, the bigger the revenue.
+The width of the line will represent the revenue earned on that airfreight.
+The thicker the line, the smaller the revenue.
 We also can mouse over the destination icon or the line to see more detail in the tooltips.
-As seen in the airfreighter from Kuala Lumpur, the flight to Paris earn the most profit which is 25 Million.
-The flight to Dubai earn the less revenue which is 3 Million.
+As seen in the airfreighter from Krasnoyarsk, the flight to Bishkek earn the most profit which is 19 Million.
+The flight to Vilnius, Reykjavik, Oslo, Athens and, Bishkek, their actual revenue are hit their target revenue.
+The flight to Istanbul and Taipei earn less revenue which is 5 Million and 3 Million.
+Also, these two flights' revenue does not reach 50% of the target revenue.
 Therefore, the company should reduce the flight route to Dubai and increase more route to Paris in order to avoid unnecessary cost and earn more revenue.